jzaruba/hello-lombok/README.md

 ``mvn clean package -Dmaven.test.skip=true``

 Rename *.class files to *.SCL.lombok:
-``rnm target\hello-lombok-1.0-SNAPSHOT.jar .class .SCL.lombok``
+``rnm target\hello-lombok-1.0-SNAPSHOT.jar lombok\*.class .SCL.lombok``
-TODO: Files directly under/in the 'lombok' package need to be excluded from this renaming!
+TODO: Files directly under/in the 'lombok' package need to be excluded from renaming!

 (At this point the Lombok-extension related files in your project could not *NOT* compile anymore, because Idea does not recognize the .SCL.lombok suffix in the Lombok dependency.)